DANIELLE CZARNECKI - Modern Crosses: How Christian Women Navigate Maternal Desire, Religion, and Assisted Reproductive Technologies

 Sheryl Olson (Clinical Psychology)

-Heidi Gansen is a qualitative sociologist who studies sociology of education, gender & sexuality, and childhood.
+Heidi Gansen is a qualitative sociologist who studies sociology of education, social inequality, gender and sexuality, and childhood.
 She is interested in questions of how inequalities are produced and reproduced through institutional practices in schools.
 Heidi’s dissertation uses data from ethnographic observations in three preschools (nine classrooms total), and 39 interviews with preschool educators, to examine how inequalities are constructed and perpetuated through disciplinary practices and interactions.
-Through examining how students’ social categories shape teachers’ disciplinary responses to less consequential behaviors such as disobedient and disruptive behaviors, she demonstrates how seemingly unintentional and implicit biases work on-the-ground, and across different preschool classroom contexts, through teachers’ disciplinary practices and interactions with students in preschool.
+Through examining how students’ identities shape teachers’ disciplinary responses to less consequential behaviors such as disobedient and disruptive behaviors, she demonstrates how seemingly unintentional and implicit biases work on-the-ground, and across different preschool classroom contexts, through teachers’ disciplinary practices and interactions with students in preschool.
 She finds that teachers’ expectations for behavior and disciplinary practices reify one another in ways that translate to gender, race, and social class disparities in children’s disciplinary outcomes in early schooling.
-She also examines the gender gap in preschool, analyzing whether preschool is a feminized space that advantages girls, while disadvantaging boys.
+She also examines the gender gap in preschool disciplinary outcomes, analyzing whether preschool is a feminized space that advantages girls, while disadvantaging boys.
 She finds that preschool is a disjointed bridge to elementary school for boys, in which’ boys’ perceived behavioral “needs” are accommodated, while girls receive increased disciplinary intervention for their behaviors.
 Her data suggests that teachers’ disciplinary practices and interactions with children in preschool, cultivate forms of gendered cultural capital and a gendered student role (or habitus) for boys, that may be at odds with the learning environments and expectations placed on boys in primary and secondary years of schooling.
-Heidi also examines the gendered sexual socialization children receive from teacher’s practices and reproduce through peer interactions (Sociology of Education, forthcoming).
-She finds that heteronormativity permeates preschool classrooms, where teachers construct (and occasionally disrupt) gendered sexuality in many ways, and children reproduce (and sometimes resist) these identities and norms in their daily play.
-Heidi’s dissertation contributes to extant research by identifying how institutional and interactional disciplinary practices in preschool, operate as mechanisms through which schools begin to construct and perpetuate inequalities, specifically those pertaining to gender, social class, sexuality, and race.
+Heidi also examines the gendered sexual socialization children receive from teacher’s practices and reproduce through peer interactions (Sociology of Education).
+She finds heteronormativity permeates teachers’ approaches to sexual socialization in preschool classrooms, affecting teachers’ responses to children’s behaviors such as heterosexual romantic play (kissing and relationships), bodily displays, and bodily consent.
+Additionally, these data suggest that young children are learning in preschool that boys have gendered power over girls’ bodies.
+Heidi’s dissertation work contributes to extant research by identifying how institutional and interactional disciplinary practices in preschool, operate as mechanisms through which schools begin to construct and perpetuate inequalities, specifically those pertaining to gender, social class, sexuality, and race.

-Heidi has published on how heteronormativity is constructed in preschool classrooms (Sociology of Education, forthcoming), and on qualitative methods with young children (Sociological Studies of Children and Youth).
-Heidi also received the 2017 David Lee Stevenson Outstanding Graduate Student Paper Award from the Sociology of Education Section of the American Sociological Association, for a chapter of her dissertation entitled, “Reproducing (and Disrupting) Heteronormativity: Gendered Sexual Socialization in Preschool Classrooms.”
+Heidi has published on how heteronormativity is constructed in preschool classrooms (Sociology of Education), and on qualitative methods with young children (Sociological Studies of Children and Youth).
+Heidi also received the 2017 David Lee Stevenson Outstanding Graduate Student Paper Award from the Sociology of Education Section of the American Sociological Association, for a paper from her dissertation entitled, “Reproducing (and Disrupting) Heteronormativity: Gendered Sexual Socialization in Preschool Classrooms” (Sociology of Education, July 2017).
 Heidi has additional interests, and experience, teaching courses on the sociology of deviance, sexualities, and criminology.

 - Rachel Best